Fine multidegrees, universal Grobner bases, and matrix Schubert varieties: Description of when and have all coefficients equal to 0 or 1

 \begin{proposition} For $w\in S_n$, $\mathfrak{S}_w(x)$ and $\mathfrak{S}_{w^{-1}}(x)$ have all coefficients equal to $0$ or $1$ if and only if $w$ avoids 12543, 13254, 13524, 14253, 13542, 15243, 21543, 125634, 215634, 315624, 251634, 315642, and 261534. \end{proposition} We denote this set of patterns by $\mathcal{P}$.
 See Figure~\ref{fig:allperms}.

 \begin{proof} By \cite[Theorem 4.8]{FMS}, $\mathfrak{S}_w(x)$ has all coefficients equal to $0$ or $1$ if and only if $w$ avoids 12543, 13254, 13524, 13542, 21543, 125364, 125634, 215364, 215634, 315264, 315624, and 315642.
-The set $\mathcal{P}$ is obtained by adding the transposes of these patterns and removing the redundant ones. \end{proof}
+The set $\mathcal{P}$ is obtained by adding the inverses of these patterns and removing the redundant ones. \end{proof}